Kys0me/Podify-Download-Page/README.md

 - [Release Page](https://github.com/Kys0me/Podify-Download-Page/releases/tag/v0.0.2)

 ## Communication:
-- **Getting Involved** This is the secons official version of the app.
+- **Getting Involved** This is the second official version of the app.
 It may contain bugs, issues, and shortcomings.
 Your feedback, opinions, and bug reports are highly appreciated.
 - **Feedback and Improvements:** Share your thoughts, suggest enhancements, and report issues on our [GitHub Issues](https://github.com/Kys0me/Podify-Download-Page/issues) page.

 ## Important Notes: